 More Westmount houses:

 The Westmount novel genre is a bit thin.
-Two that immediately come to mind are Leonard Cohen's The Favourite Game.
+Two that come to mind are Leonard Cohen's The Favourite Game.
 And Gwethalyn Graham's Earth and High Heaven.
-And of course there is always The O'Briens.
+Oh, and there is always The O'Briens.

 No comments: